-All cabins are equipped with propane stove, propane refrigerator, dishes, pots, pans, plates, cups, cutlery, beds, inside table and chairs, gas for the boats, most have BBQs and all have a wood burning stove for heat.
+All cabins are equipped with propane stoves, propane refrigerators, dishes, pots, pans, plates, cups, cutlery, beds, inside tables and chairs, gas for the boats, most have BBQs and all have a wood-burning stove for heat.
 All camps have a generator capable of running indoor electric lights and charging the battery system, which runs an electric water pump.
 The pump sends water to the kitchen sink or the shower.
 The water is heated by a propane "on demand system".

 - Food & Drink

 - Clothes & rain gear & hat

 - Toilet paper

 - Bug spray - 11% DEET or better